 It’s cliche, but it’s hard to choose incorrectly when it comes to beaches in Kauai.

-Poipu Beach can offer rare animal sightings, while Anini Beach is less crowded for your relaxation.
+Poipu Beach, along Kauai’s North Shore, can offer rare animal sightings, while Anini Beach is less crowded for your relaxation.
 Ke’e Beach is a great final spot for hiking and activities.

 Ready to start planning your Kauai trip today?

 Take a look at our Ultimate Kauai Packing List for Families.
-I promise it’s jam-packed with necessities for your time there as well as with tips for the long flight ahead.
+I promise it’s jam-packed with necessities for your time there, as well as tips for the long flight ahead.